ouspg/CloudAndNetworkSecurity/3. Network Protocols/README.md

 >[!Tip]
 > When ATS parses a HTTP request, if it encounters NULL, it will cause a truncation operation.
 The one request we send is two requests for the ATS server.
-Therefore, both of them gets resolved
+Therefore, both of them gets resolved.
-> The first part is processed by ATS and the second part is forwarded to back-end
+> The first part is processed by ATS and the second part is forwarded to back-end.
-> The specific name for this type of smuggling attack is called 'HTTP Request Splitting' and it falls under the category of HTTP request smuggling
+> Specific name for this type of smuggling attack is called 'HTTP Request Splitting' and it falls under the category of HTTP request smuggling.

 Return following:

 **1. Screenshot of 400 response followed by 200 response**

 **2. Screenshot of second request successfully extracting LNMP html body**